tytydraco/yessleep/out/I_accepted_a_job_offer_from_a_strange_man_I_think_he_was_the_Devil.md

 "Are you a priest?" he asked, looking over my dessert-stained shirt and clerical collar.

-"Not a Catholic one," I muttered.
+"Not a Catholic one," I mumbled.
 "I mean, that is to say, if you need anything I'd be happy to pray with-"

 "But you *are* a clergyman, yes?
 What denomination, may I ask, my good fellow?"